- Academic Promotions (Higher Education) Policy

 - The relevant Deputy Vice-Chancellor may change or augment a committee membership to redress any imbalance, e.g. representation of gender, academic levels and/or disciplines.

-When an applicant is from a Faculty, the Dean is responsible for convening the following promotion committee:
+When an applicant is from a School, the Dean is responsible for convening the following promotion committee:

 - Dean (or nominee);

-- member of the University’s professoriate who is not a member from the applicant’s Faculty;
+- member of the University’s professoriate who is not a member from the applicant’s School;

-- two senior academic staff (Level C and above) from the pool of Faculty/academic organisational unit elected representatives.
-One member should be from the applicant's Faculty and one member must not be a member of the applicant’s Faculty;
+- two senior academic staff (Level C and above) from the pool of School/academic organisational unit elected representatives.
+One member should be from the applicant's School and one member must not be a member of the applicant’s School;

 - a procedural observer (member of the NTEU); and